Created by Magical Gnomes!

 Biography

-Jeff Turkstra grew up in Grand Haven, MI.
-He received the B.S. degree in Computer Engineering from Purdue University in 2004 and the M.S. degree in Electrical and Computer Engineering in 2007.
+Jeffrey Alan Turkstra grew up in Grand Haven, MI.
+He received the B.S. degree in Computer Engineering from Purdue University in 2004.
+He received the M.S. and Ph.D. degrees in Electrical and Computer Engineering in 2007 and 2013, respectively, also from Purdue University.

-From August 2005 through July 2006, he was a Charles C. Chappelle Fellow at Purdue.
-For the three academic years spanning 2005-2008, Jeff served as an Instructor for the School of Electrical and Computer Engineering.
-Since June 2009, Jeff has been a full time Software Engineer with the HUBzero project in the Rosen Center for Advanced Computing at Purdue.
-He is also pursuing his Ph.D. part time, under Professor David G. Meyer.
+From August 2005 through July 2006, Dr. Turkstra was a Charles C. Chappelle Fellow at Purdue.
+For the three academic years spanning 2005-2008, he served as an Instructor for the School of Electrical and Computer Engineering.
+For seven years beginning June 2009, he was a full time Software Engineer with the HUBzero group in the Rosen Center for Advanced Computing.
+From January 2017 to August 2023, he served as an Assistant Professor of the Practice of Computer Science at Purdue.

-Jeff's research interests are primarily in the areas of operating systems and distributed systems.
-Previous research activities include a prototype thin client EDA environment based on Sun's GridEngine and Sun Ray Server software as well as a large storage area network (SAN) research project operated by the Engineering Computer Network.
-His current work centers on a distributed, virtual operating system known simply as "mx."
+Previous research activities include a prototype thin client EDA environment based on Sun Microsystem's GridEngine and Sun Ray Server software as well as a multi-petabyte storage area network (SAN) research project operated by the Engineering Computer Network.
+Dr. Turkstra also created Metachory, the first virtual, distributed operating system.